 “Fanaka be no stage magician!” the bucaneer said.
 “He do be an engineer and physicist from… What was it?
 The Pan African Institute of Steampunk Technology and Wonderment.
 He’s saying there’s something up with that thar watch.”

 All eyes were on Fanaka, almost hungrily.
-Time is a one way street for most people, and for that reason it was not common for people to become lost in it.
+Time is a one way street for most people, and like a lot of one way systems it is not common for people to become lost in it.
 South Hertling had an abnormally high concentration of people from different eras and alternate worlds.
-The support group was there to help them make the most of the time lost people's new situation.
+The support group was there to help them make the most of the time lost people’s new situation.
 Every other week they went there to share stories and help each other find their way.
 Some had ties to South Hertlings –jobs, friends, lovers.
-And yet, there were few amongst them who wouldn't go back to their own times and places if they only could.
+And yet, there were few among them who wouldn’t go back to their own times and places if they only could.
 A magical watch in the hands of a temporal engineer… it made them hope.

 “At the present, I don’t know what this watch can do,” Fanaka said.
 “It is not my watch, anyway.
 Soon I will have to give it back to its owner.
 In the meantime, I can do some experiments…”

 A groan rippled around the circle.
 “You’ve been experimenting since before the Pyramid went up,” the woman in the spacesuit said.
 “And what’s that got us?”